top of page

 An important consideration when you are looking to join a club is ease of access to the fishing and Rhyl & St Asaph AA members have easy access as many of our river beats are within 4Km of St Asaph.
 Sea trout and salmon will reach many of our beats much sooner than people realise after they enter the river system on a high tide at Rhyl.
 Whilst our waters are not tidal, a tide table is a valuable tool to have.

-Members do not need to book to fish most of our river beats.
-The two beats that are bookable are available 24/7 via our online booking system.
-They have a six rod limit on each, and are split-day basis 6am - 6pm or 6pm - 6am, so plenty of availability for daytime and night-time anglers.
+Our members do not need to book to fish most of our river beats.
+Just two river beats are bookable on a split-day system 6am - 6pm or 6pm - 6am to suit the daytime and night-time anglers.

-Whether you are looking to fly fish at night for the famous Welsh sewin or are content with concentrating on the wild brown trout in our rivers, or indeed you may be lucky in hooking a fresh run salmon – the choice is yours!
+Whether you are looking to fly fish at night for the famous Welsh sewin or fish with lighter tackle for the wild brown trout in our rivers, or indeed you may be lucky in hooking a fresh run salmon – the choice is yours!
 All legal fishing methods are permitted (Fly, spin & worm) subject to the All-Wales Byelaws.

 Stillwater Fishing:-

-The Association has rods on Llyn Brenig / Alwen Reservoir - 2 rods every Tuesday, Thursday, Saturday and Sunday all year round.
+The Association has rods on Llyn Brenig / Alwen Reservoir / Llyn Aled Uchaf - 2 rods for our members every Tuesday, Thursday, Friday, Saturday and Sunday all year round.
 Brenig is an international fly-fishing venue, known for its hard fighting trout, reared on site.
-It's known as a great top of the water venue and in 2023 is being stocked with rainbow, blue and brown trout.
-Alwen is stocked with trout and has a head of coarse fish - it is multi-method.
+It's known as a great top of the water venue being stocked with many large rainbow trout.
+Alwen is not stocked now but has wild brown trout and a head of coarse fish - it is multi-method catch-and-release.
+Llyn Aled Uchaf is stocked with rainbow trout and available to us as a multi-method fishery (fly/spin/worm).
+Perhaps somewhere to take a younger relative who are not yet ready to cast a fly. n.b.
+Junior Members are currently not permitted to book a Brenig/Alwen/Aled rod.
+See Brenig Charges.
+However Brenig will permit a Junior Member to fish at Llyn Aled free of charge providing the bag is shared with the accompanying adult member.
+(3 fish bag in winter months, 6 fish bag in summer months).

 Llyn Crud y Gwynt is our members' trout lake.
 It's a 2 acre spring-fed reservoir hidden away in a truly peaceful location.
 We stock it with rainbow, blue and brown trout.
 Barbless fly only.